laozhou-in-germany/Chens_LMS_Public/docs/docs/ref11_goal_management.md

 2. **🌟Value goal**: Goal or vision in a life area (pillar), normally not concrete, not quantified, but a clear statement about our dreams. e.g. "I want to have a healthy lifestyle".
 3. **🎯Outcome**: Quantified deliverable to achieve the value goal.
 They must be quantified, terminable and actionable. e.g. " Go swimming 10 times this year".
 Make sure, that the outcomes really serve to achieve the value goals.
 4. **💎Project**: A series of actions to achieve a milestone in the outcome.
-5. **Video project**: Similar to the project, but optimized for creating videos.
+5. **📽Video project**: Similar to the project, but optimized for creating videos.
 6. **🔁Routine**: Repeated activities to achieve a certain value goal.
 7. **🤯Mindset**: Mindsets required to achieve a certain value goal.